 Over the years, we have also studied the factors that influence myopia in our mouse and chick models.
 Our studies show that atropine reduces myopia progression in both pigmented and non-pigmented mice eyes.
 Atropine may also act on one or more muscarinic receptors to differentially regulate expression levels of specific receptors which in turn influence axial length and vitreous depth, the main morphological parameters associated with myopia.

-More recently, we have also shown that manipulation of the chromaticity of light can also influence myopia progression.
+We now know that there is good potential for light-based interventions for myopia control.
+In our past chick models, we were able to show that manipulation of the chromaticity of light can also influence myopia progression.
 Chicks raised in red/green environment become more myopic, while those in blue/green light became more hyperopic.
-We intend to see if similar chromatic manipulation could also slow myopic progression in children.
+The next challenge is to determine if manipulation of lights similar/difference wavelengths or intensity could also slow myopic progression in non-human primate models and in children.

 This has translated into clinical practice with many clinicians locally and worldwide now converting to lower doses.
-More work still needs to be done to better understand the exact pharmacological mechanism of the medication, and to determine the best possible treatment regime.
+More work still needs to be done to better understand the exact pharmacological mechanism of the medication, and to tailor the treatment regime to each individual child.
 Low-dose atropine, however, has been one of the more exciting new developments in myopia management for some time.

 We also know that environmental factors, such as a lack of outdoor activity, may influence myopia onset and progression.
 Reasons for this are uncertain, but it is believed that levels of light intensity, chromatics and frequency may be important.
 The FIT outdoor trial evaluated a weekend park outdoor programme.
 There was a significant increase in mean outdoor time during the intervention “weekend park programme” (14.75 hours/week) compared with the control (12.40 hours/week).
 Besides, a novel fitness tracker (FitSight) has been developed to record light levels and encourage children to increase time they spend outdoors.

-The tracker has been evaluated in the FitSight study of 23 children, STARS study of 60 children and pilot GUSTO study of 285 children.
+FitSight study of 23 children, STARS study of 80 children and pilot GUSTO study of 367 children.
 The data of outdoor activity was collected using a one-week outdoor activity diary.
 Interestingly, children in Singapore go outdoors in episodes or spurts of about 20 minutes six to eight times per day.
 The top outdoor activities from the diaries were walking, playing at a park and running for younger children.
 For teenage children, the top outdoor activities were walking, running and ball games.